raku

 (2024)

 is collection of improvisations recorded at Shy Anne Studio in Tacoma, WA, on May 15, 2001.
 The instrument performed, a Fayfer Harp, was invented ci.
 1990 in Muncie, IN while an Associate Professor of Music at Ball State University.
-Before this recording session I had traveled for years across
+Before this recording I had traveled for years across

 Northern Europe, the USA, even New Zealand, with the Fayfer and other nonlinear, sculptural instruments of mine while not giving much thought to being a “free improviser.”
 This, perhaps, was because these instruments were designed to be opague and thus an obstacle to group improvisations with traditional instruments designed to be transparent.
 These functioned more as "scores" as they strictly, obstinately limited the sonic landscape available to a performer.
 You cannot play Dixie on a Fayfer Harp unless it first agrees—anthropomorphisms unavoidable.